 You’re a new mom.
 Breastfeeding has been going great.
 You and your little one have settled into a comfy, predictable routine.
 Suddenly, your predictable little baby starts eating every 15 minutes, day and night!
 You’re exhausted, confused, and worried if your milk is drying up.
 What could be happening?

 The good news is, this isn’t necessarily indicative of a problem!
 When a baby suddenly nurses more frequently than usual, this is called cluster feeding.
-Cluster feeding can occur at different points in the day and different points in your baby’s growth and development.
+Cluster feeding can occur at different points in the day and at different points in your baby’s growth and development.

 Cluster feeding doesn’t mean that your milk supply is lacking, either.
 Resist the urge to supplement with formula or pump extra milk to bottle-feed after a nursing session.
 This may interfere with your body’s natural cycle of milk production.
 Do your best to ignore advice from well-meaning relatives to just give your baby a bottle of formula, or your spouse that may constantly nag you about your baby being so hungry all the time.
 Try to embrace cluster feeding, knowing your baby’s constant nursing is increasing your milk supply to meet your little one’s growing needs.